CarolinaPB/single-cell-data-processing/README.md

 Plot 2: ratio of observed to expected counts
 Plot 3: change in expression due to correction

-- SoupX: inside, the ambient RNA corrected data for each sample is its corresponding directory.
+- 2_ambient_RNA_correction_data: inside, the ambient RNA corrected data for each sample is its corresponding directory.

 - 3_QC: directory containing results from QC:
   - processed_notebook_<sample>.ipynp - Jupyter notebooks used to calculate QC for each sample.
 These are interactive and can be used to do further QC.